18 Top-Rated Tourist Attractions in Augsburg

 Address: Jakoberstraße 26, 86152 Augsburg

-Mozarthaus, in the historic Fuggerei area of Augsburg, was where Leopold Mozart, the great composer's father - an accomplished musician himself - was born in 1719.
+Mozarthaus, located in the historic Fuggerei area of Augsburg, was where Leopold Mozart, the great composer's father and an accomplished musician himself was born in 1719.
 Now a fascinating museum, the attraction offers a glimpse into the life of the Mozart family.
 Exhibits include engravings, books, letters, and original musical scores, as well as a fine collection of historic musical instruments.
-English audio tours are available.
-If visiting in late August to early September, be sure to catch the superb Mozart Summer, a two-week festival that features performances of chamber music by Mozart and his contemporaries.
-Another former "celebrity" residence is the home where Bert Brecht was born in 1898.
-On a canal connected to the Lech, the home is worth visiting for the Bert Brecht Memorial.

 Address: Fuggerplatz 1, 86150 Augsburg